We reveal the most popular low-cost passive investments of the year.

-To find the answer we looked at data from our sister website Interactive Investor, to find out what the most-bought passive investments of 2018 have been so far.
-We looked at the amount of trades that had taken place (buys and sells).
+To find the answer we looked at data from our sister website interactive investor, to find out what the most-bought passive investments of 2019 have been.
+We looked at the number of buys that had taken place.

 The Vanguard LifeStrategy fund range dominated, with three of its five trackers taking the top three spots.
-The LifeStrategy funds are multi-asset passive funds that invest in various indices, with the equity weighting ranging from 20% to 100% and the balance held in bonds and cash.
+The LifeStrategy funds are global multi-asset passive funds that invest in various indices, with equity weightings of fixed proportions ranging from 20% to 100% and the balance held in bonds and cash.
 The Vanguard fund fee is low, at 0.22%.

-The fifth most-bought tracker was Vanguard US Equity Index, which blindly follows the up and down fortunes of the S&P Total Market index.
+The fifth most-bought tracker was Vanguard US Equity Index, which blindly follows the fortunes of the S&P Total Market index up and down.

-Given that all the most-bought tracker funds focus on the US market, their largest individual holdings are the biggest constituents of the S&P 500: Apple, Microsoft and Amazon.
-These tech names had until October enjoyed a purple patch of form, but they have borne the brunt of the uptick in global stock market volatility that has played out in recent weeks.
+Given that all the most-bought tracker funds focus to a large extent or exclusively on the US market, their largest individual holdings are the biggest constituents of the S&P 500: Apple, Microsoft and Amazon.

 In terms of ETFs, it is a completely different story, with UK strategies much more popular among customers of interactive investor.

-Top of the pile is the iShares Core FTSE 100 Ucits ETF GBP, which simply follows the fortunes of the FTSE 100 index.
-The ongoing charge figure is very cheap, coming in at 0.07%.
-But three of the other four UK names in the top five most popular ETFs are much racier than a conventional index tracker, as they make use of leverage.
+Top of the pile is the iShares Core FTSE 100 Ucits ETF GBP, which follows the fortunes of the FTSE 100 index.
+The ongoing charge figure is very low, coming in at 0.07%.